 Mobile phones are increasingly being used to disseminate information in a timely manner, since the construction of cell phone towers has made this technology accessible to local communities - even in remote locations in Africa.
 Recognising the widespread availability of these mobile platforms, many NHMSs and private weather companies are collaborating with mobile phone companies to provide information about predicated weather conditions to local communities.
 However, in areas with diverse topography, the weather conditions of two locations ~50 km apart may be considerably different.
 Therefore, to provide an accurate forecast to local communities - and particularly farmers - the mobile phone provider should aim to tailor information, specific to the precise location of each farm.
-Mobile Network Operators (MNOs) have the technical capacity to locate their subscribers using a triangulation method - which collects information about the location of three base stations closest to the user.
-This is particularly useful for farmers in anticipation of severe weather events - such as storms and intense rainfall - that can occur locally.
+Mobile Network Operators (MNOs) have the technical capacity to locate their subscribers using a triangulation method - which collects information about the location of severe weather events - such as storms and intense rainfall - that can occur locally.